Having a manual for others is one of the most damaging things we can do to ourselves and to our relationships.

-We don’t even know that we are showing up creepy and needy when we do this crap.
+We don’t even realize that we are the ones showing up creepy and needy when we do this crap.

-I stopped the pity party and started seeing that even if he would have done all of those things, I would still not be happy.
+I stopped the pity party and started seeing that even if he would have done all of those things, it’s quite possible it still would not make me happy.
 That’s my job, my responsibility.

-When you are in a space that you just aren’t happy, you really think that someone or something can bring it up for you.
-They can’t, nothing can, it’s your job, it’s your responsibility.
+When you are in a space that you just aren’t happy, you really think that someone, or something can bring it up for you.
+They can’t, nothing can.

 When we have a manual for someone, it’s just a matter of time before they let us down, don’t do what they should or say what they should, act how they should.
 It’s just a matter of time before you start resenting.